Essential Pallet Requirements for International Shipments

 Do I Need to Heat Treat My Pallets?

-The reason that this requirement is in place is because of something called ISPM - 15 or the International Standards for Phytosanitary Measures No. This measure was created by an organization called the International Plant Protection Convention (IPPC).
+The reason that this requirement is in place is because of something called ISPM — 15 or the International Standards for Phytosanitary Measures No. 15.
+This measure was created by the International Plant Protection Convention (IPPC).

 ISPM-15

-The most important part of the heating process comes at the very end.
-Once the wood has finished being heated, it is given a stamp or branding that has the IPPC's internationally recognized mark.
-This mark indicates that the wood packing material has been treated and the country has approved it.
+Once the wood has finished being heated or fumigated, it is given a stamp or branding that has the IPPC's internationally recognized mark.

-Wood that is engineered, like plywood, hardboard and oriented standard wood, are exempt from ISPM-15.
-Before you put your wood packing materials through heat treatment, check to make sure they’re not made of wood that is exempt from this requirement.
+Wood that is engineered, like plywood, hardboard and OSB, are exempt from ISPM-15.
+Before you put your wood packing materials through heat treatment, check to make sure they’re not made of wood that is exempt from the requirement.

 What About Plastic Pallets?